Is PrivadoVPN Safe in 2026? Honest Security, Privacy and Logging Review

 OSCP Certified CSTL (Infra/Web) Cyber Essentials Assessor CompTIA PenTest+ Cyber security expert

-This guide was refreshed on 6 April 2026 using current policy documents, public support material and recent reporting.
-Audit status, jurisdiction details, plan terms and feature behaviour can change, so it is worth re-checking the official material before you buy.
+This guide was refreshed on 20 April 2026 against the current privacy policy, current support documentation, live pricing pages and recent public reporting.
+Audit status, jurisdiction details, plan terms and feature behavior can change, so it is always worth double-checking the official material before you buy.